 Integrated mixed-method

-In order to move beyond this current impasse, we proposal an integrated mixed-method and multilevel approach, organized in four work packages (WPs).
+In order to move beyond this current impasse, we proposal an integrated mixed-method and multilevel approach, organized in five work packages (WPs).
+We will:

 Flex-IT thus utilizes state-of-the-art integrated mixed-method methodology to generate new knowledge on healthy and unhealthy cross-domain IT use.